Chinese agent infiltrates UK Parliament, says MI5

 She then gave donations to politicians, with funding coming from foreign nationals in China and Hong Kong.

-MI5 said anyone contacted by Lee should be "mindful of her affiliation" and its "remit to to advance the CCP's agenda".
+MI5 said anyone contacted by Lee should be "mindful of her affiliation" and its "remit to advance the CCP's agenda".

+Conservative MP and former party leader, Sir Iain Duncan Smith, brought up the alert in the Commons, confirming it had been emailed out to MPs by the Speaker.

+He said it was "a matter of grave concern", calling for Lee to be deported and demanding the government made a statement to the House.